-This agreement has been developed, through a process of consultation and reflects a commitment to developing a multi-skilled work force and achieving a flexible and more competitive enterprise.
+This is a single site agreement, which has been developed, through a process of consultation and reflects a commitment to developing a multi-skilled work force and achieving a flexible and more competitive enterprise.

-Our intention is to create an environment, which will encourage and support a highly skilled and committed work force, where participation and development of employee's skills will be a priority, for the betterment of the individual and the business.
+Our intention is to create an environment, which will encourage and support a skilled and committed work force, where participation and development of employee's skills will be a priority, for the betterment of the individual and the business.